h2oai/h2o-3/h2o-docs/src/product/howto/FAQ.md

 - Try allocating more memory to H2O by modifying the `-Xmx` value when launching H2O from the command line (for example, `java -Xmx10g -jar h2o.jar` allocates 10g of memory for H2O).
 If you create a cluster with four 20g nodes (by specifying `-Xmx20g` four times), H2O will have a total of 80 gigs of memory available.
 For best performance, we recommend sizing your cluster to be about four times the size of your data.
 To avoid swapping, the `-Xmx` allocation must not exceed the physical memory on any node.
 Allocating the same amount of memory for all nodes is strongly recommended, as H2O works best with symmetric nodes.

 - Confirm that no other sessions of H2O are running.
 To stop all running H2O sessions, enter `ps -efww | grep h2o` in your shell (OSX or Linux).
-- Confirm ports 54321 and 54322 are available for both TCP and UDP.
+- Confirm ports 54321 and 54322 are available for TCP.
 Launch Telnet (for Windows users) or Terminal (for OS X users), then type `telnet localhost 54321`, `telnet localhost 54322`
 - Confirm your firewall is not preventing the nodes from locating each other.
 If you can't launch H2O, we recommend temporarily disabling any firewalls until you can confirm they are not preventing H2O from launching.
 - Confirm the nodes are not using different versions of H2O.
 If the H2O initialization is not successful, look at the output in the shell - if you see `Attempting to join /localhost:54321 with an H2O version mismatch (md5 differs)`, update H2O on all the nodes to the same version.
 - Confirm that there is space in the `/tmp` directory.